 Psychology is the scientific study of mind, brain and behaviour.
 The brain is the most complicated structure in the known universe and the source of all our thoughts, feelings and actions.
-It is fascinating to study but also tricky even if we split open the skull of a willing volunteer and have a look inside, we only see 3lbs of gloopy grey matter.
+It is fascinating to study, but also tricky as even if we split open the skull of a willing volunteer and have a look inside, we only see 3lbs of gloopy grey matter.
 We cannot see someone thinking nor can we observe their emotions, perceptions and memories.
 This means that psychologists must adopt the best investigative approach available - the scientific method.
-In every area of research psychologists formulate theories, test hypotheses through observation and experiment, and analyse findings with statistics to arrive at an understanding of human and animal behaviour.

 Psychology is extremely varied and the A Level course gives you a chance to study a wide range of topics that reflect the breadth of the subject.
 At the same time, it requires you to have a good understanding of biology, research methods and maths.
 Students who take this course will be encouraged to discuss psychological research and take a critical view of the subject.
-Students need to be organised, motivated and should ideally have a genuine interest in the topics under consideration.
-You should be willing to participate actively in lessons and be enthusiastic about learning.

-Psychology is an extremely popular A Level and one looked upon favourably by universities.
-A student with a good grade in A Level Psychology will have good English language skills, maths, and data handling, as well as an understanding and skills in scientific enquiry- this will make you attractive to universities even if you are not pursuing a degree in Psychology.
-Students who go on to specialise in psychology at degree level may pursue careers in clinical psychology, counselling psychology, educational psychology, criminal psychology, prison psychology and occupational psychology.
-Other possibilities include mental health nursing, research work, social work and teaching, the Police Force, as well as careers in business, marketing and advertising.
+Psychology is an extremely popular A Level and one that is looked upon favourably by universities.
+A student with a good grade in A Level Psychology will have good English language skills, maths, and data handling.
+As well as this, they will also understand scientific enquiry and skills to support this.
+This will make you attractive to universities even if you are not pursuing a degree in Psychology.
+Students who go on to specialise in Psychology at degree level may pursue careers in clinical psychology, educational psychology, child psychology, forensic psychology, sport psychology and occupational psychology.
+Other possibilities include medicine, mental health nursing, research work, social work and teaching along with careers in business, marketing and advertising.

-6+ in English, 5+ Maths or Science, in addition to 3 other grades at 5+

-You do not have to have studied GCSE Psychology to be accepted onto the course.
+6+ in English, 5+ Maths or Science, in addition to 3 other grades at 5+ You do not have to have studied GCSE Psychology to be accepted onto the course.